top of page

 Stakeholder Discovery

-If users couldn’t reach a successful scan quickly and confidently, they wouldn’t trust the product enough to move forward.
+Early stakeholder discussions highlighted a critical expectation: users needed to reach a successful scan quickly and confidently to trust the product and move forward.

 This shifted the goal from “improving the UX” to “turn evaluation into a low-risk, high-confidence experience.